tmaklin/rcgpar/README.md

 creating the `librcgmpi.a` library in `build/lib/`.
 If OpenMP is also supported, the `librcgomp.a` library will also be created.

+librcgmpi is compiled by default to support up to 1024 processes.
+If you need more, recompile the project with `-DCMAKE_MPI_MAX_PROCESSES=<big number>` added to the cmake command.

 #### Hybrid OpenMP + MPI
 `librcgmpi.a` automatically provides hybrid OpenMP + MPI parallellization when the library is compiled on a system that